xshaun/dev-tools/network/ipsec-on-azure.md

 This project is born since I was not able to open the training courses at [https://web.microsoftstream.com](https://web.microsoftstream.com).
 The videos can't be loaded as a few underlying libraries are blocked.

-** Pay attention: ** this project only helps students that are forced to become members of the Zoom University to access academic resources - like tutorials, coursework, seminars from their schools.
-Never be evil.
+**Pay More Attention:** this project only helps students that are forced to become members of the Zoom University to access academic resources - like tutorials, coursework, seminars from their schools. ***Never be evil***.

-##### step1. creat a virtual machine on Azure.
+### step1. creat a virtual machine on Azure.

-Normally, every student will have a free account with arround $200 credit.
+Normally, every student will have a free account with around $200 credit.
 The balance almostly can handle the 12-month cost of a low-performance machine.

-This project uses ** Ubuntu OS **.
+This project uses **Ubuntu OS**.

-##### step2. execute the following instructions.
+### step2. execute the following instructions.

 install dependency softwares.
 ```